llc formation for non-residents

 Registered Agent RequirementYesYes

 The table above provides a basic comparison between California and New York.
-Both states have high state taxes and cost of LLC formation.
+Both states have high state taxes and costs of LLC formation.
 They also require annual reports and registered agents.
-However, New York additionally requires a publication of the LLC formation in two newspapers.
+However, New York requires the LLC formation to be published in two newspapers.

 Factors to Consider in State Selection